CatherineOlej/co-netlify-portfolio.github.io/pages/index.md

 title: 'Catherine Olejarczyk '
 permalink: /
 section: home
-intro_paragraph: >-
-  # IT Innovation and Design
+intro_paragraph: '# IT Innovation and Design'

-  THE KEY IS TO BECOME INSPIRED AND CREATIVE WITH YOUR WORK.
-STAY CONNECTED TO YOUR DESIGN AND PASSION FOR WHAT YOU DO
 ---
 ## **WHAT I DO**